nvitya/hps_fpga/README.md

 ```
 # dtc -O dtb -o devicetree-5.4.105-socfpga.dtb devicetree-5.4.105-socfpga.dts
 ```
-And reboot and LW bridge is active.
+Reboot, and the LW bridge is active.
 You can check with "dmesg".

 ## AXI Bus